Casimir Force for the ${\mathbb C}P^{N-1}$ Model: Summary

-We conclude with few remarks and possible extensions.
-In the confining phase, the Higgs field $\sigma$ is an odd function and thus it cannot avoid to vanish at the origin, whereas it is always nonzero for the Higgs phase.
-Thus, the condition of $\sigma$ vanishing at some point may be used as a phase-identification criterion in numerical analyses.
-In the present work, we have focused on the Casimir effect for the ${\mathbb C}P^{N-1}$ model.
-To substantiate the present results a more detailed analysis of the phase structure is necessary and we leave it for future work.
-Investigating the nature of the transition characterising the sign change in the force is an interesting problem that may unfold additional features on the mechanism controlling the sign flip.
+Investigating the nature of the transition characterizing the sign change in the force is an interesting problem that may unfold additional features on the mechanism controlling the sign flip.
 Finding out whether a finite-size counterpart of the soliton lattice solution of Ref.\ \cite{Nitta:2017uog} exists is also an interesting question.
 Looking at how external conditions like finite temperature or density alter the present results is certainly worth of considering and for such case alternative approaches (e.g., a l\'a Ginzburg-Landau) may be appropriate.
 The supersymmetric ${\mathbb C}P^{N-1}$ model is another interesting direction due to additional cancellations that may occur in the vacuum energy due to supersymmetry.
 All such speculations are nontrivial.

-\textit {Note added:}\ During the completion of this work, we were informed of Ref.\ \cite{Betti} dealing with similar problems and with some overlap with our work.
-The emphasis of Ref.\ \cite{Betti} is on the renormalized energy density rather than the Casimir force.
-The boundary behaviour of their numerical solutions seems to differ from ours.
+In closing we should mention that a related calculation has been carried out in Ref.\ \cite{Betti} where the focus is on the renormalized energy density rather than the Casimir force.
+The approach used there relies on numerics and their solutions differs from ours.
+This may be attributed to the differing boundary behaviour, and a closer comparison may shed some more light on the differences.